This post may contain affiliate links. Read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Here are the simple ingredients to make this easy air fryer recipe.
-Pick up these 5 ingredients at the grocery store and make this asap this squash season.
-Skip down to the recipe card for exact measurements.
+These simple ingredients make this the best air fryer butternut squash.
+Skip to the recipe card for exact measurements.

 ingredients for air fryer butternut squash measured out on a table